 Engraved Plaques issued!

 is a Humanitarian Award for a film or documentary that embodies change in the world that teaches and brings awareness to the causes of the indigenous.

 Garifuna Heritage Award

 Garifuna International Indigenous Awareness Award

-– World premieres of feature-length films and shorts are a high priority for the Garifuna International Film Festival, but GIFF will also present films and documentaries that have had prior screenings (as long as the subject matter is relevant to GIFF’s mission statement)
+– World premieres of feature-length films and shorts are a high priority for the Garifuna International Film Festival, but GIIFF will also present films and documentaries that have had prior screenings (as long as the subject matter is relevant to GIIFF’s mission statement)

 – Feature films that have had commercial, theatrical, television or internet play in the US are eligible.
 We encourage all cultures to participate.

 *Indigenous groups with a film/documentary will have the opportunity to qualify for scholarship funding